dbrugne/donut/README.md

 - [ ] Remove room permanent support
 - [ ] Add delete room feature
 - [ ] Send name/username constrains to David to have help translations
-- [x] Change page layout footer to have /! on "go back to homepage"
-- [ ] Landing tasty pictures cropped on iPad
-- [ ] Home tiles: show description only on hover, justify, overflow hidden
-- [ ] Reduce home name size
-- [ ] Add a title on online on home : "Utilisateurs en ligne"
 - [ ] Home search form : add submit on enter and on click on magnifier
-- [ ] Home search results add title over users:  "Utilisateurs correspondant à votre recherche" + show username
 - [ ] Remove home tile over on touch screen
-- [ ] Show permanently the actions on room user list (not only on hover)
 - [ ] Test and make it work on IE9 + Safari Windows
-- [ ] Add a min-width on topic input field
+- [ ] Go down to .messages on discussion focus
 - [ ] Add offline message when a user send a message to a user that is not longer connected
-- [ ] Go down to .messages on discussion focus
-- [ ] On onetoone default avatar (color problem) doesn't work in .messages
-- [ ] On room profile default avatar of "owner" (color problem) doesn't work (and OP)
-- [ ] Room description/user bio justify and left align
-- [ ] User profile drawer add edit your profile if it's mine
-- [ ] User/room drawer add a scroll
 - [ ] Add kick reason form
 - [ ] Add new socket.io-redis
   - [ ] Implement user count on room profile